-About ten years ago as the pace of HR technology migration to the cloud started to heat up I started to have a lot more conversations with organizations that were struggling with the challenges of planning for system migration and what to do with the data from their old systems post migration.
+About ten years ago, as the pace of HR technology migration to the cloud started to heat up, I started to have a lot more conversations with organizations that were struggling with the challenges of planning for system migration and what to do with the data from their old systems post-migration.
 This became such a common conversation that it formed part of the reason for One Model coming into existence.
-Indeed much of the initial thought noodling was around how to support the great cloud migration that was underway, and still is underway.
-In fact I don't think this migration is ever going to end as new innovation and technology becomes available in the HR space.
-The pace of adoption is increasing and more money is being made than ever by the large systems implementors (Accenture, Deloitte, Cognizant, Rizing etc).
+Indeed much of the initial thought noodling was around how to support the great cloud migration that was and still is underway.
+In fact, I don't think this migration is ever going to end as new innovation and technology becomes available in the HR space.
+The pace of adoption is increasing and more money is being made than ever by the large systems implementation firms (Accenture, Deloitte, Cognizant, Rizing etc).
 Even what may be considered as a small migration between two like systems can cost huge amounts of money and time to complete.

 The perfect people analytics infrastructure has implemented an HR Data Strategy that disconnects the concept of data ownership from the transactional system of choice.

 This has been an evolving conversation but my core view is that as organizations increase their analytical capability, they will have in place a data strategy that supports the ability to choose any transactional system to manage their operations.
 Being able to quickly move between systems and manage legacy data with new data is key to adopting innovation and organizations that do this best will reap the benefits.

 Let's take a look at a real example, but note that I am ignoring the soft skill components of how to tackle data structure mapping and the conversations required to identify business logic, etc., as this still needs human input in a larger system migration.